Noxagonal/Vulkan2DRenderer/README.md

 ### Compiling the sources

-Python script is provided to help compile the project.
+VK2D features an interactive build tool.
 Navigate to the `Vulkan2DRenderer` folder and simply run `Build.bat` on Windows or `Build.sh` on Linux.
-To get started quickly, hit `Q` and press enter, this will generate project files in `build` folder, compile the project and on Windows it will also create an `install` folder which will contain everything you need to use this library on your project.
+To get started quickly, you can select the quick build option, this will generate a release version of the project in `build/Release` folder, compiles the project and installs it.

 Creating project files and compiling the sources manually is of course possible via CMake if you prefer.
+However you should note that the included build tool generates a `build/Release` and `build/Debug` folders so you should avoid those paths.

+##### Windows specifics

+On Windows installing will create an `install` folder which will contain everything you need to use this library on your project.
+You will have to manually link it to your project and move the VK2D.dll file somewhere where your executable can see it.

+##### Linux specifics

+On Linux installing requires using `sudo` so this includes running the build script with `sudo ./Build.sh`.
+If you do not plan to install or use the "quick build" then you can run the build script as regular user.

 ------